6 African American Photographers Who Advanced

-Photographer, filmmaker, musician and novelist Gordon Parks was born in Fort Scott Kansas in 1912 in an era where racial violence was commonplace.
+Photographer, filmmaker, musician and novelist Gordon Parks was born in Fort Scott Kansas in 1912, an era where racial violence was commonplace.
 After his mother died when he was 14, Parks moved in with relatives in Minnesota, but soon after became homeless.

 He began his photography career in 1941, after purchasing a second-hand camera in a Seattle pawnshop.
 After seeing his work for a women’s clothing shop in St. Paul, Minnesota, Mrs. Joe Louis encouraged Parks and his wife to move to Chicago and start a portrait studio.

 His exemplary work led to him winning a 1941fellowship with the Farm Security Administration (FSA), which was tasked with documenting the nation’s social conditions, under the direction of Roy Stryker.

 Working under Stryker, Park’s created one of his most well-known photographs, American Gothic.

 This racially charged photograph was inspired by Parks’ daily encounters with segregation in Washington, D.C’s restaurants and shops.